-Grades Grades will be based on the following breakdown: Quizzes - 55%; Reading Questions - 10%; Writing - 15%; Final - 20%.
-Attendance and improvement will be considered for borderline grades.
-Scores will be posted on the Internet at http://buzzard.ups.edu/courses.html.
-A reminder about withdrawals - a Withdrawal Passing grade (W) can only be given during the third through sixth weeks of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
-See the attached schedule for the last day to drop with an automatic 'W' and please read Academic Handbook at http://www.ups.edu/x4727.xml#withdrawal about these often misunderstood grades.
+Withdrawal grades are often misunderstood.
+A Withdrawal grade (W) can only be given during the third through sixth weeks of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
+See the attached schedule for the last day to drop with an automatic 'W'.
+(Grade Information and Policy section)